sarahduan2023/solder-project/README.md

 # solder-project
-Simple LED blinking circuit for Hack Club Solder submission LED Blinking Circuit for Hack Club Solder
+Project Description

 This is a simple hardware project for Hack Club's Solder submission.
-It features a blinking LED circuit built on a breadboard (with optional soldering).
+It features a blinking LED circuit built on a breadboard.
+The LED blinks on and off using a basic timing circuit (or manual switching, depending on the final setup).
+This project is designed to be beginner-friendly and demonstrates basic electronics concepts.

+Bill of Materials (BOM)

+Breadboard (1x, mini or standard size)

+LED (1x, any color, e.g., red, 5mm)

+Resistor (1x, 220-330 ohms, to limit current to the LED)

+Jumper wires (2-4x, for connections)

+Power source (e.g., 3-5V battery pack, USB power, or 9V battery with a voltage regulator)

+(Optional) Push button or capacitor (for blinking effect, if not using a microcontroller)

+Note: Parts can be sourced from local electronics stores or online (e.g., Amazon, AliExpress, or DigiKey).

+Schematics, PCB, and 3D Views

+Schematic: A simple hand-drawn or software-generated schematic will be added to the /schematics/ folder after circuit assembly.

+PCB and 3D Views: This project uses a breadboard instead of a custom PCB, so no PCB design or Gerber files are included.
+A photo of the breadboard setup will be provided in the /images/ folder.

+Slack Username

+My Hack Club Slack username: [Sarah Duan ]
+(Note: Join the Hack Club Slack at slack.hackclub.com if you haven't already, and add your username here.)

+Additional Files

+This project does not involve a custom PCB, so no Gerber or drill files are included.

+All relevant files (schematics, photos, documentation) will be added to the /docs/, /images/, and /schematics/ folders after completing the circuit.

-Project Overview
+Project Status

-Goal: Create a circuit that makes an LED blink on and off.

-Status: Work in progress.
+Work in progress.
+Circuit assembly and documentation will be updated soon!

-Submitted to: Hack Club Solder

-Folders

-/docs/: Build guide and documentation.

-/images/: Photos of the circuit.

-/schematics/: Circuit diagrams (if applicable).

-More details coming soon!